 Meteors, also known as shooting stars, are pieces of dust and debris from space that burn up in Earth's atmosphere, where they can create bright streaks across the night sky.
 When Earth passes through the dusty trail of a comet or asteroid's orbit, the many streaks of light in the sky are known as a meteor shower.
 Particularly large chunks of material can create an extra-bright fireball streak, but most meteors are still small enough to entirely burn up in Earth's atmosphere.
 If a meteor makes it to Earth it's known as a meteorite.
 Before they hit atmosphere the objects are called meteoroids.

-The Lyrid meteor shower 2022 will peak on the night of April 22, a typical shower displays between five and 20 meteors an hour at the peak.
+Reference The 2024 Lyrid meteor shower will occur between April 16-25 and peak on the night of April 22.
+A typical shower displays between five and 20 meteors per hour.

 The Maine Mineral and Gem Museum in Bethel is offering a hefty reward for anyone who can produce a significant fragment of a fallen meteorite.